-- o The Principal may require the teacher who ordered the removal to attend the informal conference. - o If at the informal meeting the student denies the charges, the Principal or his/her designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
+- The Principal may require the teacher who ordered the removal to attend the informal conference. - If at the informal meeting the student denies the charges, the Principal or his/her designee must explain why the student was removed and give the student and the student's parents a chance to present the student's version of the relevant events.
 The informal meeting must be held within 48 hours of the student's removal.
 The timing of the informal meeting may be extended by mutual agreement of the parent and Principal. - The Principal or his/her designee may overturn the removal of the student from class if the Principal finds any one of the following: - The charges against the student are not supported by substantial evidence. - The student's removal is otherwise in violation of law, including the District's Code of Conduct. - The conduct warrants suspension from school pursuant to Education Law §3214 and a suspension will be imposed. - The Principal or his/her designee may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
-No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the Principal makes a final determination, or the period of removal expires, whichever is less. - O Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until he or she is permitted to return to the classroom. - Each teacher must keep a complete log (on a District provided form) for all cases of removal of students from his/her class.
-The Principal must keep a log of all removals of students from class. - o Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
-Accordingly, no teacher may remove a student with a disability from his or her class until he or she has verified with the Principal or the chairperson of the Committee on Special Education that the removal will not violate the student's rights under state or federal law or regulation.
+No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the Principal makes a final determination, or the period of removal expires, whichever is less. - Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until he or she is permitted to return to the classroom. - The Principal or their designee must keep a log of all removals of students from class. - Removal of a student with a disability, under certain circumstances, may constitute a change in the student's placement.
+Accordingly, no teacher may remove a student with a disability from his or her placement until he or she has verified with the Principal or the chairperson of the Committee on Special Education that the removal will not violate the student's rights under state or federal law or regulation.

-• Suspension from School:
+6. Suspension from School: